intel/llvm/sycl/doc/UsersManual.md

     the expected unbundling type even though the target given does not match.
     The forced target applies to all objects, archives and default device libraries.

+**`-f[no-]sycl-rdc`**

+    Enables/disables relocatable device code.
+If relocatable device code is disabled, device code cannot use SYCL_EXTERNAL functions, which allows the compiler to link device code on a per-translation-unit basis.
+    This may result in compile time and compiler memory usage improvements.
+    '-fno-sycl-rdc' used along with '-fsycl-max-parallel-link-jobs' will enable additional device linking parallism for fat static archives.
+    Relocatable device code is enabled by default.

 ## Intel FPGA specific options